Trift Lake and Rhone Glacier Lake, Switzerland

 Also known as: Triftsee

-Welcome to the ultimate guide for history, statistics, local fun facts and the best things to do at Trift Lake and Rhone Glacier Lake.
+Welcome to the ultimate guide to Trift Lake and Rhone Glacier Lake!
+Article topics include:

-Trift Lake and Rhone Glacier Lake visitor and community guide
+- Trift Lake and Rhone Glacier Lake Map

 Trift Lake and Rhone Glacier Lake are two of newest attractions in the Bern and Valais regions of the Swiss Alps.
 These two recently-formed glacier lakes are the result of water from melting glaciers trapped by the surrounding terrain.
 Only about 10 miles apart in air-miles but 30 miles by road, the two lakes have formed in recent years as the Trift and Rhone glaciers melt.
 Trift Lake, also known as Triftsee, dates back to 2002 when the peak of the glacial mass burst into many pieces, having shown signs of cracks for over 10 years.
 The resulting water was trapped in a hollow instead of flowing downhill.

 A spectacular suspension footbridge across the lake (Triftbrucke) makes Trift See a popular spot for hikers.
 The former hiking trail to the Trift Hut of the Swiss Alpine Club was no longer passable across the melting glacier.
 The pedestrian bridge, built in 2004, made the popular trail available again, but with an additional spectacular view of the lake and the glacial valley from the bridge high above.
 The trail itself is reached by the Triftbahn cable car, offering even more aerial views of the unusual scenery.
 A bus station is conveniently located near the cable car access, making the beautiful views available to those who wouldn’t ordinarily take the long hike across the glacier to see it.
 There are no measurements of water depth or even size of the lake at this point, although it is assumed to be quite deep.
 The lake is still growing and its size will no doubt change in coming years.